akul-sethi/hex-reversi/README.txt

                      on its turn
      corners -> A machine player which follows the strategy of capturing corners if it can on its turn.
-     avoid-corners -> A machine player which tries to avoid the spots next to a corner on its turn minimax -> A machine player which tries to minimize the max capture the opponent can do on its turn.
+     avoid-near-corners -> A machine player which tries to avoid the spots next to a corner on its turn minimax -> A machine player which tries to minimize the max capture the opponent can do on its turn.